elifesciences/elife-xpub/docs/adr/0007-react-components.md

 ## Context

-There needs to be some general principles on best practise in creating react components for the project.
+There needs to be some general principles on best practice in creating React components for the project.
 This should lead to more readable and testable code which should always be the aim.

 ### Separation of View and Logic

-- In general small easily understood logic or logic that is very specific should like near the code where it is used.
+- In general, small easily understood logic or logic that is very specific should live near the code where it is used.
 Extracting such code would be an overhead and decrease readability.
-- More generally logic should be extracted particularly where it is complex or re-useable.
+- More generally, logic should be extracted, particularly where it is complex or re-useable.
 This will make it more easily testable and the calling code more readable.
 - Please contribute more